1984 San Diego Padres season

 The 1984 San Diego Padres season was the 16th season in franchise history.
 San Diego won the National League (NL) championship and advanced to the World Series, which they lost to the Detroit Tigers four games to one.
 The Padres were led by manager Dick Williams and third-year player Tony Gwynn, who won the NL batting title and finished third in voting for the NL Most Valuable Player Award.

 In their first 15 seasons, the Padres had an overall won–lost record of 995–1372 for a .420 winning percentage, and finished with a winning record just once (1978).
-They had never finished higher than fourth in the NL West division, and eight times they had finished in last place.
+They had never finished higher than fourth in the National League West, and eight times they had finished in last place.
 However, they were coming off consecutive 81–81 seasons in Williams' two years as San Diego's manager.
 They won the NL West in 1984 with a 92–70 record, and set a then-franchise record in attendance, drawing nearly two million fans (1,983,904).
-They defeated the Chicago Cubs in the National League Championship Series (NLCS), three games to two, becoming the first NL team to win the pennant after being down 2–0.
+They defeated the Chicago Cubs in the NLCS, three games to two, becoming the first NL team to win the pennant after being down 2–0.
 Steve Garvey was named the NLCS Most Valuable Player.

+Owner Ray Kroc died on January 14, making this the Padres' first season under the sole ownership of Kroc's widow Joan.
+Joan Kroc would continue to own the team until 1990.
+This would be the final season that the team wore mustard yellow & chocolate brown uniforms, which had been in place since 1969, the year they joined the National League.
+They would switch to a more traditional buttoned down look with pinstripes the next season.